lucasponce/hawkular-examples/events/README.md

 ## send-events-tutorial-02.sh

-Adding tags into events offer a structured way to add information used for filtering.
+Adding tags into events offers a structured way to add information used for filtering.

 Tags is a map of key/value that can be used to add additional information into the event structure.
 All info placed into tags map can be used for filtering.